secondRZ/swe-interview/topics/cs-details.md

   * `string.IsNullOrEmpty(variable)`:  Allows whitespace.
 * **int**:
   * `int.Parse("55");` returns the converted `string` **55** into an `int`.
+  * `int.TryParse("55", out variable);` does the same, but does not throw an exception.
+Returns a bool, and outputs the reult to a `variable`.
+The `out` is passing a variable as a reference, which is set inside of the `TryParse` method.
+Used in situations where you want to return two or more values.
+The `ref` keyword does the same, but it has to be initialized to something before being passed, else it throws and error.
 * **DateTime**: Has a Today property, which has a .DayOfTheWeek property, along with other helpful properties.
 * **Nullable**: Making a value type nullable can be useful when dealing with databases and other storage types that contain data that may not be assigned a value.
 When you see a question mark in a parameter list, it means that is a nullable type.
 Reference types \(including strings\) are nullable by default.